15 Perfect Weekend Reads: The Shortest Completed Series (by Page Count)

 Don't have time for a 10,000-page epic?
 No problem!
 These completed fantasy series deliver complete, satisfying stories in bite-sized packages.
 Perfect for weekend binges or readers who want the satisfaction of finishing an entire series quickly.
 All series listed are fully complete and ready to enjoy from start to finish.

-The shortest completed fantasy series in our catalog is Brutal Dungeon by Avery Stevenson at 290 pages across 4 books.
-The 15 entries below all come in under 787 pages total — every series fully complete, readable in days rather than months.
+The shortest completed fantasy series in our catalog is Seasonal Magic by Lauren Connolly at 258 pages across 3 books.
+The 15 entries below all come in under 672 pages total — every series fully complete, readable in days rather than months.

 Shortest completed fantasy series by page count